Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Licensing, Compliance, and Regulatory Requirements

-Once issued, the Business Licence is subject to annual renewal with the Dubai South Free Zone Authority.
-Licence holders must maintain their registered office address within the free zone and comply with all applicable free zone regulations, including timely renewal of trade licences and employee visas.
+Once issued, the Business License is subject to annual renewal with the Dubai South Free Zone Authority.
+License holders must maintain their registered office address within the free zone and comply with all applicable free zone regulations, including timely renewal of trade licenses and employee visas.

 UAE Federal data protection legislation, including the Federal Decree-Law No. 45 of 2021 on the Protection of Personal Data, applies to organisations handling personal data as part of their information services.
 Businesses should ensure their data handling practices align with these requirements from the outset.